 - Material flow accounts in raw material equivalents (MFA-RME) - modelling estimates (env_ac_rme): extension to the standard EW-MFA to include the 'material footprint' indicator raw material consumption - RMC.
 It is based on environmental-economic modelling.

-In order to facilitate compiling extended material flow accounts at the country level, Eurostat has published the 'Country RME tool', accompanied by the 'Handbook country RME tool' and a set of five data input files.
+In order to facilitate compiling extended material flow accounts at the country level, Eurostat has published the 'Country RME tool', accompanied by the 'Handbook country RME tool' and a file with input data.
 This tool allows the user to estimate country-level estimates of flows in raw material equivalents (RME), such as imports and exports in RME, raw material input (RMI) and raw material consumption (RMC).